 Some of the company's employees are members of a group wide defined benefit pension plan.
-As there is no contractual agreement or stated group policy for charging the net defined benefit cost of the plan to participating entitles, the net defined benefit cost of the pension plan is recognised fully by the sponsoring employer, which is BMW (UK) Holding's Limited.
+As there is no contractual agreement or stated group policy for charging the net defined benefit cost of the plan to participating entities, the net defined benefit cost of the pension plan is recognised fully by the sponsoring employer, which is BMW (UK) Holdings Limited.
 The company recognises a cost equal to its contribution payable for the year.
-In the event that the sponsoring employer is unable to satisfy the liabilities under the group wide defined benefit pension plan, the Company, along with the other participating entities, is jointly and severally liable for any and all liabilities until it has been terminated.